Charles Brickley: Athletic career

-Brickley attended Harvard College, where he played football from 1911 go 1914 for the Crimson as a fullback and placekicker under head coach Percy Haughton.
+Brickley attended Harvard College, where he played football from 1911 to 1914 for the Crimson as a fullback and placekicker under head coach Percy Haughton.
 He was named an All-American in 1913 and 1914.
 During the 1913 Harvard–Yale game, Brickley kicked all five of Harvard's field goals in the Crimson's 15–5 win over Yale.
 He set college football records for most field goals made by one player in a single season (13) and most career field goals (34).
+Brickley was often compared to Otis Guernsey, whom was seen as one of his rivals.

 Brickley also competed in the triple jump at 1912 Summer Olympics, finishing 9th.
 At the same Olympics he competed in the baseball event which was held as demonstration sport.

 In 1917, Brickley became a player-coach for the Massillon Tigers, of the Ohio League.

 Coaching career

 Brickley's first coaching job was during his senior year at Harvard, where he served as an assistant to the University of Virginia football team during the team's August practices.

 After graduating, Brickley was sought by many schools looking for head coaches, including New York University and Penn State.
 After initially refusing to coach, Brickley eventually accepted the head coaching job at Johns Hopkins University.

 In 1916, he led Boston College to its first victory over rival Holy Cross since 1889.
 He left Boston College in 1918 to join the United States Navy Reserve.

-Brickley returned to coaching in 1921 as the backfield coach of the Fordham Rams, coaching his youngest brother Arthur.
-Brickley coached the New York Brickley Giants (Also known as Brickley's Giants or Brickley's Brooklyn Giants) of the National Football League in 1921.
+He was quartermaster for the Naval Transport Service at the Hoboken Port of Embarkation and both played and coached for the Naval Transport Service's football team.
+In January 1919, Brickley was named as the 1918 Collier's All-Service Team first squad fullback by Walter Camp.

+Brickley was named head coach at Fordham University in 1919, however the school later decided to cancel the season.
+He was an advisory coach for Fordham during the 1921 season when his younger brother, Arthur, was a member of the team.
 In 1922, Brickley was offered the position of head coach at Northwestern, but the two sides could not agree on terms and the school hired Glenn Thistlethwaite instead.

+Owner

+In 1921, Brickley and Billy Gibson formed a professional football team known as the New York Brickley Giants (also known as Brickley's Giants or Brickley's Brooklyn Giants) that played in the National Football League in 1921.
+The Giants lost both of their league games by a combined score of 72 to 0.

+That same year, Brickley purchased the Harrisburg franchise in the Eastern Basketball League, which he quickly sold to New York Celtics owner James Furey.

 Later life

-Brickley did not coach football after the 1921 season.
-He worked as a stockbroker, shipbuilder, and advertising salesman until his death in 1949 in New York City.
-He settled in Bronxville, New York, where his two sons attended high school.